akashsingh41/akashsingh41/README.md

 - 👋 Hi, I’m @akashsingh41
-- 👀 I’m interested in ...code, organizing the code and writing the code
+- 👀 I’m interested in ..."show me the code"
-- 🌱 I’m currently learning ...javascript, c#, and a bit of golang
+- 🌱 I’m experienced in ...javascript, c#, and python
-- 💞️ I’m looking to collaborate on ...full stack project
+- 💞️ I’m looking to collaborate on ...full-stack project
 - 📫 How to reach me ...akashsingh41@hotmail.com

 <!---